Matanyahu Englman: Audit reports

+A report released by Englman in June 2026 examined Israel’s preparedness in the spheres of government planning, nursing care insurance, the health system, and welfare services for older people.
+He called for collective responsibility to safeguard the well-being of senior citizens and take advantage of their potential benefit to the community while upholding their dignity, independence and social integration.

 Constructive audit reform

 In September 2019, soon after taking office, Englman presented an outline for "Constructive Audit Reform" based on "up-to-date models of international audit."
-Among the fundamental principles of this reform are adopting a statewide perspective; focusing on audit topics with social implications; performing surprise audits; wider use of tools like public questionaries, polls and sampling; employing advanced audit models such as those used in the United States and England; compiling report abstracts that emphasize the "top 5" findings and recommendations; greater used of computerized audit tools and datamining; introducing different types of audits; and enhancing the human resources skill mix.
+Among the fundamental principles of this reform were adopting a statewide perspective; focusing on audit topics with social implications; performing surprise audits; wider use of tools like public questionaries, polls and sampling; employing advanced audit models such as those used in the United States and England; compiling report abstracts that emphasize the "top 5" findings and recommendations; greater used of computerized audit tools and datamining; introducing different types of audits; and enhancing the human resources skill mix.

+Englman altered his office's auditing methodology to formally integrate positive feedback and commend high-performing public entities alongside reporting systemic deficiencies.
+This structural shift called upon auditors to weave constructive praise into draft evaluations and highlight commendable operational execution even in critical reviews.